vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 Download the required materials (or produce them yourself) and repeat the steps described in this chapter.
 All code is available from the tutorial repository.

  ## Exercise #2 (⭑): Verifying and comparing networks
  Use a vehicle specification (either the one provided, or your own) to verify a property (e.g., robustness) of a network trained _with_ a logical loss function, and compare this to one trained _without_ a logical loss function.
-Which is more robust?
-Which is has a better task accuracy?
+Which is more robust, Which is has a better task accuracy, and why?

  ## Exercise #3 (⭑⭑): Further experimentation
 Try various combinations of task loss functions, constraint loss functions, and alpha values.
 How do these affect each other?
 Is there a combination that makes the network more robust?
 Is there a combination that makes the network more accurate?
 What happens when you use multiple constraint loss functions simultaneously?

+## Exercise #4 (⭑⭑⭑) Training a model from scratch
+Finally, try creating your own model from scratch and repeat the experiments and comparisons described above.
+Explore the relationship between how complex a model is and to what degree it can satisfy robustness.

+Hint: a simple model is worse at spotting the difference between two different images.
+Does this make it more or less likely to be robust?